Foadsf/NBody/README.txt

 	N	: Change the shape of the body distribution from 2D to 3D P	: Pause the current state of the program
 	ESC	: Exit the program

+A video of the program running in OpenCL mode can be seen here: http://www.youtube.com/watch?v=WiJtigzdn8I I recommend watching it in HD as it can be hard to see the bodies otherwise